shubhamcodez/VWAP-Model/README.md

 - Data processing involves computing various metrics such as mid-quote returns, total daily value, arrival price, and terminal price.

 ## Methodology
-1. Solved for the optimal trading trajectory to minimize the expected risk adjusted cost of execution.
+1. Solved for the optimal trading trajectory to minimize the expected risk-adjusted cost of execution.
 2. Using a multiple linear regression to construct a volume model.
-3. Using the input from the volume model, we compute for the risk adjusted cost of the execution.
+3. Using the input from the volume model, we compute the risk-adjusted cost of the execution.

-The details of the solution is in optimal_execution.ipynb
+The details of the solution are in optimal_execution.ipynb

 ## Results
-The result are a set of pricing script available in the [Guaranteed_VWAP_Pricing.ipynb](https://github.com/ssnyu/VWAP-Model/blob/main/Guaranteed_VWAP_Pricing.ipynb)
+The result is a set of pricing scripts available in the [Guaranteed_VWAP_Pricing.ipynb](https://github.com/ssnyu/VWAP-Model/blob/main/Guaranteed_VWAP_Pricing.ipynb)

-The unittests for the functions used in optimal execution and calculating the cost are in test_execution.py
+The unit tests for the functions used in optimal execution and calculating the cost are in test_execution.py

 ## Team Members